What day and time are driving tests released each week?

 A freedom of information request submitted by AA Driving Schools to the Driver Vehicle Standards Agency has revealed that the average waiting time for a driving test in Great Britain has increased compared to pre-Covid levels at most centres.

-The FoI data indicates that, at the start of February, aspiring drivers had to wait an average of 14.8 weeks from the time of booking to take their test.
-By early May, this average waiting time had risen to 17.8 weeks, marking a 20% increase.
+The FoI data indicates drivers have to wait an average of 20 weeks from the time of booking to take their test.

 There are three main reasons for the delays.
 Firstly, the DVSA has said an increase in forecast demand has been caused by a stronger than expected economy, which has put more candidates into the market - therefore adding increased pressure to the system and pushing up waiting time.